Skip to main content

 Best Practices for Accounting Transactions

-Plan your account code structure completely before enabling the feature.
+Plan your account code structure completely before configuring codes.
 While you can change codes later, existing transactions won't be updated.

 Review Transaction Types